digiltd/oh-rtd-test/TCP-Binding.md

 ##Configuration Parameters

+Note: This is optional for the configuration and not necessary for receiving data.
+Item-defintions are enough for receiving date.
+(Developer confirm?
+20150128)

 The TCP and UDP bindings are highly configurable through the openhab.cfg .
 The following parameters can be set (substitute `"tcp="` with `"udp="` for the UDP binding):
 The indicated values are the default values used by either binding

 `tcp:refreshinterval=250` - This is a mandatory field in order to start up the binding - Refresh interval for the polling thread, can be used to manage oh Host CPU Load